IBM/rhm-eddi-operator/README.md

 Now, let's create a chatbot in E.D.D.I from scratch.

-To create a chatbot, you will complete these steps:
+- To create a chatbot, you will have to complete these steps:

 1. Create a regular dictionary
 1. Create behavior rules